MichaelMartinez/Caffeine_Industries/readme.md

 5. `make ssh_upload` -> pass for ssh key in lastpass.
 Host is configured in ~/.ssh/config, generated keys inside ~/.ssh/cpanel
 6. BACKUP ONLY - `make ftp_upload` -> publish the site: Password is in lastpass if you forget ;P

+Todo:
+1. Automation -> one step to publish
+2. Write more!

 ## License

 &copy; 2015-2016 Michael Martinez